emqxarchive/emqx-docs-en/advanced/telemetry.md

 ### Disable before start EMQ X

-Edit `data/loaded_plugins` file, remove `{emqx_telemetry, true}.` line.
-The telemetry plugin will never loaded automatically.
+Edit `data/loaded_plugins` file, and remove the line of emqx_telemetry.
+(Note that there is a "." character at the end of the line）, which means that the telemetry plug-in will never start.

 ### Disable in running

-Stop the emqx-telemetry plugins：`./bin/emqx_ctl plugins unload emqx_telemetry`
+Stop the emqx-telemetry plugin in the command line: ./bin/emqx_ctl plugins unload emqx_telemetry

-Stop the emqx-telemetry plugin in the dashboard：Open http://localhost:18083 enter the dashboard, enter the plugin page, find `emqx-telemetry`, and click stop button.
+Stop emqx-telemetry plugin in the Dashboard: Open http://localhost:18083 to enter Dashboard, enter the plugin page, find emqx-telemetry and click Stop button.

-### Enable again

-Start by enabling the plugin.